rvirgos/siroko-challenge/README.md

 - quantity.
 The amount of products to be added

 ### Returns
-JSON encoded fields from the inserted product and the amount added:
+JSON encoded data from the inserted product and the amount added:
+- cart_id
+- item_id
 - product_id
 - name
 - description